-Complimentary coffee, tea, cocoa and water stations are available around the clock, while soft drinks and juices are available during meals and when the bar is open-all included in the cost of your package.

-Enjoy free beer, standard wines, spirits, and cocktails during bar service hours and dinner as part of our "Raise a Glass and Stay Connected Free" program.
-Premium wines and champagne are available at extra cost and can be billed to your shipboard account.
-The well-stocked bars on the ship are open late morning, afternoon and evening, though hours may occasionally change to accommodate the expedition schedule.
+Soft drinks and juices are available during meals and when the bar is open; beer and wine are served with dinner; and coffee, tea and water stations are available around the clock-all included in the cost of your package.
+Spirits, premium wines and champagne are available at extra cost which can be billed to your shipboard account.
+The well-stocked bars on the ship are open to enjoy with your fellow shipmates in late morning, afternoon and evening.